Fishington/CMPT291S2024_Team1/README.md

 ###### Frequent Flyers
 A report displaying a list of the most frequent renters
 ###### Daily Revenue
-A report showing the top revenue earning branch in daily order
+A report showing the top revenue-earning branch in daily order; you can also determine total company revenue for that day with a checkbox.
 ###### Busy Branch Times
 A report that shows the total amount of reservations per branch for each month
 ###### Under-performing Employees